mdkgray/social_network_api/README.md

 To test the routes in the application, download [Insomnia](https://insomnia.rest/).

-## Walkthrough Video
+## Demonstration

-A walkthrough video can be viewed [HERE](https://drive.google.com/file/d/13R18Oa2fpSPxqexq0S4tOw7Ps6acbxlC/view).
+A demonstration video can be viewed [HERE](https://drive.google.com/file/d/13R18Oa2fpSPxqexq0S4tOw7Ps6acbxlC/view).

 ## Credits